 What is an FHA loan?

-An FHA loan is simply a mortgage from an FHA-approved lender that the FHA insures.
+A Federal Housing Association (FHA) loan is a mortgage insured by the FHA.
 By insuring the loan, the FHA offsets the risk associated with lending to low- to moderate-income borrowers.